To get a better understanding of the current state of employee engagement, we laid out some statistics for those who love numbers.

 On the other hand, in Western Europe, only 10 percent of employees are engaged at work.
-The situation looks especially alarming in the U.K, where the amount of engaged employees is as low as 8 percent - and the number has been in steady decline over the recent years.
+The situation looks especially alarming in the U.K, where the amount of engaged employees is as low as 8 percent — and the number has been in steady decline for the past few years.

 According to a 2017 study, 81 percent of employees would consider leaving their job for the right offer, even if they wouldn't be looking for a job at the moment.